Psycojoker/pipetk/README.rst

 * pipetk: list the available commands with the informations bellow.

-* puniq: eliminate duplications in real time via a unix pipe.(| sort | uniq waits for the full stream to be completed and also sort it, therefor it, for example, won't works between a rsstail|feedstail and an ii file).
+* puniq: eliminate duplications in real time via a shell unix pipe.(| sort |
+  uniq waits for the full stream to be completed and also sort it, therefor it, for example, won't works between a rsstail|feedstail and an ii file).
   Example: feedstail -u http://reddit.com/.rss | puniq

 * pmerge: open a named pipe and write to stdout everything written in the named